-Your time at Paul Mitchell The School Murfreesboro for the cosmetology program will be divided into six (6) designations:
+Your time at Paul Mitchell The School Columbia, Paul Mitchell The School Charleston, and Paul Mitchell The School Greenville for the cosmetology program will be divided into six (6) designations:

 - Core Curriculum: A 210-hour orientation, known as the Core program, instills the basic fundamentals.
 Students are graded and evaluated using written, oral, and practical testing methods.
 Students must successfully complete the Core curriculum prior to attending regularly scheduled daily classes in cutting, coloring, permanent waving, and chemical texture services. - Protégé Learning Experience: Your experience as a Protégé produces a smooth transition from Core student to Adaptive student.
-You spend 70 hours as a Protégé preparing you for the clinic classroom experience. - Olinic Classroom Learning Experience: Your clinic time from 280 to 1500 hours will be guided with individual attention and group learning experiences using mini-classes, monthly worksheets, and periodic evaluations developed specifically for this monitoring progress.
+You spend 70 hours as a Protégé preparing you for the clinic classroom experience. - Olinic Classroom Learning Experience: Your clinic time from 280 to 1500 hours will be guided with individual attention and group learning experiences using mini-classes, clinic classroom worksheets, and periodic evaluations developed specifically for this monitoring progress.
 This is when you begin experiencing your clinic classroom education on paying clients in the clinic classroom area. - Classroom Learning Experience: Your classroom time from 280 to 1500 hours is divided into five (5) areas: cutting, coloring, texture, makeup, and nails.
-Each area has an instructor who conducts the different specialty classes each week.
-Classroom Learning Experiences may also include retail, motivation, self improvement, professional development, and attendance education which may be conducted by an instructor, non-licensed staff member or guest artist. - Adaptive Curriculum: From 280 to 750 hours you will enter a new phase of specialty classroom workshops coupled with challenging practical services designed to continue building you into a confident beauty industry professional. - Creative Curriculum: You will spend your last 750 hours in "high gear" by dressing, acting, and working like a beauty industry professional.
+Each area has an instructor who conducts the different specialty classes week.
+Classroom Learning Experiences may also include retail, motivation, self improvement, professional development, and attendance education which may be conducted by an instructor, non-licensed staff member or guest artist. - Adaptive Curriculum: From 280 to approximately 750 hours you will enter a new phase of specialty classroom workshops coupled with challenging practical services designed to continue building you into a beauty industry professional. - Creative Curriculum: You will spend your last approximately 750 hours at Paul Mitchell The School Columbia, Paul Mitchell The School Charleston, and Paul Mitchell The School Greenville in "high gear" by dressing, acting, and working like a beauty industry professional.
 You will use your own artistic and creative abilities, coupled with the assistance of the Learning Leaders, to prepare yourself for your future beauty industry career.